Basketball Hoops, Hockey Nets, Etc. in Boulevards & Streets

 You may not think you have lakefront property, but consider this: anything you wash or allow to wash from your property into the street goes into storm drains and ultimately ends up in our wetlands, lakes, ponds and waterways.
 Some of the things that are contaminating our wetlands, lakes, ponds, and waterways include: oil and gasoline, grass clippings and fertilizer, pet droppings, leaves that accumulate in gutters, paint and even toxic household products.
 Although it may seem somewhat harmless to pour a bit of old paint or spilled fertilizer into the storm sewer, please consider that the plants and wildlife that depend on water to survive and to thrive are being adversely affected - even by the smallest doses of contamination.
 Become a Storm Sewer Steward for the storm sewer near your property by removing leaves, grass, trash that collect at the grate.
 Should you see someone considering putting something other than water into the storm drain, please email Public Works or call 651-730-2740.

-The flow which enters the sanitary sewer system through toilets, wash tubs, and floor drains is sent to the Pig's Eye Treatment Plant in Saint Paul.
-The flow is metered and Oakdale is charged accordingly.
-Each year, sump pumps illegally discharge into the sewer system.
-The City, and in turn, its utility customers, pay for the additional flow.
-Residents who utilize sump pumps are reminded to route discharge to the yard, the street, the storm sewer, or waterway.
-Questions?
-Please email Public Works or call 651-730-2740.
+PLEASE ROUTE OUT!
+The flow that enters the sanitary sewer system through toilets, wash tubs, and floor drains is sent to the treatment plant in Saint Paul.
+The flow is metered and Oakdale and its utility customers are charged for additional flow.
+If you use a sump pump, please note that it is illegal to discharge sump pumps into the sanitary sewer system (toilets, wash tubs, floor drains).
+Route discharge outside to your yard, the street, the storm sewer, or waterway.

 Minnesota Mosquito Control will pick up tires, at no charge, during the summer months.
 Call 651-645-9149 to schedule a pick-up.
 Tires may also be taken to the Public Works facility, 1900 Hadley Avenue N, during regular business hours (7 AM to 3:30 PM, Monday - Friday), and disposed of, for a nominal fee, from May 1 to September 30.